Juso88/BroncoRating/README.md

 - **Rating System** – Students can rate professors and other students
 - **Reputation Management** – Prevents spam reviews and ensures fair rating calculations.
 - **Search & Filter** – Find users by name, course, or rating.
-- **Sentiment Analysis** – Analyzes reviews to detect trends in feedback.
 - **Admin Moderation** – Tools to flag, review, and manage inappropriate content.

 ## OOP Principles Applied